-To make the most of nature walks with your preschoolers, it is helpful to do a little preparation in advance.
+To make the most of nature walks this spring, it is helpful to do a little preparation in advance.
 With a few simple supplies and the printables shared below, you can turn your next walk into a fun learning experience.

 Prepare for a Nature Walk with Your Preschoolers

 Bring a small bag for collecting nature.